WinVector/rquery/README.md

 2017-12-05

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 `rquery` is a experiment/demonstration of a simplified sequenced query language based on [Codd's relational algebra](https://en.wikipedia.org/wiki/Relational_algebra) and not currently recommended for non-experimental use. `rquery` is something we whipped up in a singe weekend to see how small a scope such an adapter might have.
+Another goal of this experiment is to see if `SQL` would be more fun if it had a sequential data-flow or pipe notation.

 `rquery` is not for production use, but can be an excellent advanced `SQL` training tool (it shows how some very deep `SQL` by composing `rquery` operators).
 Currently `rquery` is biased towards `PostgeSQL` `SQL`.